Gitflow

 .

-To implement a Gitflow-style workflow with Terrateam, you can use the destination_branches
+To implement a Gitflow-style workflow with Terrateam, you’ll use the tags

 , and workflows